akshayaky/officialcjunior.github.io/_posts/ioli-crackme/2020-2-10-IOLI-crackme0x01.md.md

 # IOLI-crackme

 IOLI-crackme is a very famous set of challenges which was made to teach reverse engineering.
-The goal is to reverse the binary and the correct input to the program.
+The goal is to reverse the binary and the enter the correct input to the program.

 I'm going to assume that you have a basic knowledge in reverse engineering and Intel x86 Assembly language and make it a bit short.